Alájar

 Alájar is a town and municipality located in the province of Huelva, Spain.
-According to the 2005 census, the city has a population of 771 inhabitants.
+According to the 2025 municipal register, the city has a population of 793 inhabitants.
 The song "Señorita" of the Bollywood movie Zindagi Na Milegi Dobara was shot in this town.

 Alájar had 8 villages in the 19th century.
 Currently, only 4 villages are inhabited: El Calabacino, El Collado, El Cabezuelo and Los Madroñeros.

 Tourism

 Benito Arias Montano retired to La Peña de Arias Montano after his work on the Polyglot Bible and participation in the Council of Trent.
 This community receives many visitors each year.
 Here the bust of the great humanist and theologian of the sixteenth century, engraved by Eugenio Hermoso on the occasion of his centenary in 1927, can be found.

 In 2011 Bollywood drew attention to this small town with the film Sólo se vive una vez (You Only Live Once, Zindagi Na Milegi Dobara) from director Zoya Akhtar, the filming of the song "Señorita" from the film took place over three nights, which also featured locals dressed in costumes.